mattmaynes2/aria/reports/proposal/proposal.md

 The web interface provides direct user interaction through a graphical user interface.
 This interface will communicate through the HTTP gateway using a RESTful API.
-The web client will provide remote control capabilities, allow for device simulation and provide overall information monitoring.
+The web client will provide remote control capabilities, allow for device simulation, and provide overall information monitoring.

 ## Schedule